pellsson/smb/README.md

 To keep settings, frame rules and stuff persistent; configure your game system (emulator, PowerPAK, EverDrive etc.) to allow the SMB Practice ROM battery-backed WRAM.
 Essentially, figure out how to make it so that you can save in Zelda (without savestates), power off the system, and load (without using save states).
 Then do the same for the SMB Practice ROM.

+It is possible that the flag indicating battery-backed WRAM doesn't get set in the patched ROM, preventing the emulator or flash cart from automatically persisting data.
+In this case, you can use a header editor such as nes2edit to manually set the "Battery Backed WRAM" flag.

 ## Feature list
 - Practice both **SMB** and **SMB Lost Levels**